rsc-cis133DA-in-v12/CIS133DA-L9-Project-Template/README.md

 1. If necessary, open the external stylesheet.
 2. Update the multi-lined comment to add your MEID as the Author, course and section number, and current lesson number.
    >**NOTE:** For the remaining steps in the lesson, determine if you can apply the styles by targeting existing HTML selectors or if you must utilize a class or id selector.
 3. Above the Footer Styles, create a comment that displays: **Table Styles**.
+Add the table styles as follows:
 4. Style the table to:
    - Collapse the border.
    - Adjust the width to be 100% of the container.